 Let’s assume Akshay invests in a mutual fund

-Here, Akshay didn’t invest all her money at once (₹15,000 total), and the value grew to ₹18,000 over time.
+Here, Akshay didn’t invest all her money at once (Rs.
+15,000 total), and the value grew to Rs.
+18,000 over time.
 XIRR calculates her annual return percentage, considering the different dates.
 Using a tool like Excel, his XIRR might come out to be 9.13% per year.
-This means her money grew by 9.13% annually, on average, despite the staggered investments.

 XIRR is important because it gives you a real picture of your earnings.
 Mutual funds aren’t like a bank fixed deposit where you put money once and get a fixed interest rate.
 In mutual funds:

-The stock market also doesn’t grow in a straight line; it’s bumpy.
+The stock market also doesn’t grow in a straight line.
+It’s bumpy.
 XIRR smooths out these bumps and gives you one number to understand your growth.

 XIRR finds a single rate (percentage) that makes the value of all your investments equal to the value of all your returns, considering the dates.
 Mathematically, it’s this